AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 ================

 Aviatrix is a cloud native networking company.
-Unlike any other networking vendors, the Aviatrix software platform understands the cloud provider's native construct.
-This allows us to program the native constructs and integrate them into our software to provide you with turn key solutions.
+Unlike any other networking vendors, the Aviatrix software platform understands the cloud providers' native constructs.
+This allows us to program the native constructs and integrate them into our networking software to provide you with turn key solutions.

 |aviatrix_overview|

-We focus on solving networking problems in use cases relevant to public clouds.
+We focus on solving networking and networking security problems in use cases relevant to AWS, Azure and GCP.
 These use cases are shown as below:

 - Datacenter to cloud (`AVX Transit Network solution <http://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_)